mandyzore/Seriously/README.md

 * A Formal Theory of Creativity to Model the Creation of Art
 * The Fasted Way of Computing All Universes
 * Predicting Protein Structure With a Multiplayer Game
+* Godel's way : exploits into an undecidable world